pivotal/docs-tas-adapter/troubleshooting.md

 ### <a id="application-logs"></a>Application Service Adapter Logs

-There are several Application Service Adapter deployments whose logs can be queried to gather information on failures that occurred within the system.
+There are several Application Service Adapter deployments whose logs can be queried to gather information on failures that have occurred in the system.

 To fetch recent logs from all components of an Application Service Adapter installation: